-IDSY 1210 - Industrial Motor Controls II
+IDSY 1210 - Industrial Motor Controls II (4)

-Corequisite: IDSY 1110.
 This course introduces the theory and practical application for two-wire control circuits, advanced motor controls, and variable speed motor controls.
 Emphasis is placed on circuit sequencing, switching, and installation, maintenance, and troubleshooting techniques.

-IDSY 1220 - Intermediate Industrial PLC's
+IDSY 1220 - Intermediate Industrial PLCs (4)

-Corequisite: IDSY 1120.
 This course provides for hands on development of operational skills in the maintenance and troubleshooting of industrial control systems and automated equipment.
 Topics include data manipulation, math instructions, introduction to HMI, analog control, and troubleshooting discrete IO devices.

-IDSY 1230 - Industrial Instrumentation
+IDSY 1230 - Industrial Instrumentation (4)